-Made from mung beans, the JUST Egg was made for consumers looking for a healthier, more sustainable way to eat eggs.
+Made from mung beans, the JUST Egg is for consumers looking for a healthier, more sustainable way to eat eggs.
 It cooks and tastes the same as chicken eggs and has roughly the same amount of protein.
 It’s also free from cholesterol, saturated fat, and artificial flavoring.

-JUST’s expansion throughout Europe is being made possible thanks to a collaboration with German poultry player PHW Group as well as Eurovo Group, Europe’s leading producer and distributor of packaged, pasteurized, and dried eggs.
+JUST’s European expansion is due in part to a collaboration with German poultry player PHW Group.
+It also teamed up with Eurovo Group — Europe’s leading producer and distributor of packaged, pasteurized, and dried eggs.

 “JUST was founded on the belief that fresh thinking, technological and culinary innovation and partnerships between startups and established companies could change our food system for the better,” said Josh Tetrick, co-founder and CEO of JUST, in a statement.
 “JUST, Eurovo and PHW will put that idea into practice and allow us to reach countless European consumers.”

-The product is currently available in the United States, where it has appeared in breakfast burritos for fast food chain Veggie Grill.
+The product is currently available in the United States.
 When the JUST Egg first hit store shelves in Southern California, it outsold chicken eggs.

 “PHW’s proven expertise in distribution and logistics and its sustained commitment to alternative sources of protein impressed us and we’re excited to work with them,” Tetrick continued.